sweKibagendi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-5-execute - adds execute permission to owner 6-multiple_permissions - adds execution permission to owner and groups and read to other users 7-everybody - adds execution permission to owner, groups, and other users
+5-execute - adds execute permission to owner 6-multiple_permissions - adds execution permission to owner and groups and read to other users 7-everybody - adds execution permission to owner, groups, and other users 8-James_Bond - adds all rights to other users only